Tag Archives: email second round

 Setup – System Preferences function

-RB comes with default options for its different functions.
+RB9 comes with default options for its different functions.
 Some cannot be altered but generally you can customize functions to fit your company by editing, adding, and deleting options.
-System Preferences is where you set global options for different features in your RB system.
+System Preferences is where you set global options for different features in your RB9 system.

-These global preference settings are used throughout your RB system by all users.
+These global preference settings are used throughout your RB9 system by all users.
 You must be part of the Administrators group to change System Preference settings.

 System preferences can be customized at any time.
-The only one you need to set before using RB is entering your company’s email settings in General > Email if you will be sending emails from RB.
+The only one you need to set before using RB9 is entering your company’s email settings in General > Email if you will be sending emails from RB9.

 Options you can customize in System Preferences include: